Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 This should be the first step in installing your game plan.

-After you meet with your players, do a walkthrough on the field with your players so they know exactly what you expect of them.
+After you meet with your players, do a walkthrough on the field with them so they know exactly what you expect of them.
 Then filter into your practice the next couple of days leading up to the game.